 Find your local Roto-Rooter Plumbing & Drain Service location at rotorooter.com and have them send one of our expert service technicians as soon as possible if you’re seeing these symptoms in your home.

 Though backups and damage to a main sewer line may seem like a problem that is able to be put off onto the backburner, it absolutely is not.
-If sewer lines get choked off and are not promptly cleared of roots and other debris, raw sewage can back up into your bathtubs and sinks.
-Often, the backup becomes so severe that raw sewage can escape onto floors and carpeting causing significant collateral property damage.
+If sewer lines get choked off and are not promptly cleared of roots, raw sewage can backup into your bathtubs and sinks, causing significant collateral property damage.
 Since the main sewer line is the pipeline that carries waste away from all of your household drains to the sewage treatment plant, sewer maintenance and upkeep is especially important.
 Fortunately, sewer backup and damage to main sewer lines is something that can be fixed by an experienced sewer solutions specialist from Roto-Rooter.
-So, always be on the lookout for early signs of a sewer backup and call in a professional at the first sign of trouble.
-Don’t wait until you have a full blown sewer backup to take action.
+So, lookout for early signs of a sewer backup during these last weeks of summer and make it the best, most stress-free month yet!